Beleganjur/terraform-provider-tart/README.md

 # Terraform Provider for Tart Virtualization

-A minimal custom Terraform provider for managing Tart virtual machines via a secure Go API controller.
+A Terraform provider for managing Tart virtual machines via a secure Go API controller.

 ## Usage
 See `USAGE.md` for end-to-end instructions, including: